 Oxford University Hospital NHS Foundation Trust is the data controller for the OXVALVE study.
 The Trust works in partnership with the University of Oxford through the NIHR-funded Oxford Biomedical Research Centre.
 For the OXVALVE-Survive project, the data processor will be the University of Oxford given their expertise in prognostic research.

 A minimum amount of identifiable data (name, date of birth, NHS number) from OXVALVE participants will be shared with NHS Digital by the University of Oxford to carry out the linkage between the study data and civil registration data.
-The legal basis for processing is the formal consent given by participants of the OXVALVE study.
+The common law duty of confidentiality is met by participants giving consent to participate in the OXVALVE study.
 NHS Digital will provide date and cause of death directly to the study team.
 As soon as the date and cause of death is linked with the participants study information, any data that could be used to directly identify individuals (name, date of birth, NHS number) will be removed.
+The data will be stored for the duration of the OXVALVE study.
+The current end date for the study is 31st March 2022 but the study may extend beyond this date if further funding is secured.

 If you are an OXVALVE participant, you are free to withdraw your consent for data linkage with NHS Digital at any time.
 Please contact the study team at firstname.lastname@example.org, call 01865 289300 or write to us at OXVALVE-PC, Nuffield Department of Primary Care Health Sciences, Radcliffe Primary Care Building, Woodstock Road, Oxford, OX2 6GG.